tetsutoru/gamepad4scratch/README.md

-# gamepad-for-scratch
+# gamepad4scratch, or gamepad for scratch
-USB gamepads / joysticks support for Scratch with Python and pygame
+USB gamepads / joysticks support for Scratch by pygame/Python